inmcm/Simon_Speck_Ciphers/VHDL/ReadME.md

 ## Tests Benches ##

 A basic testbench for each cipher is included in SIMON_CIPHER_TB.vhd and SPECK_CIPHER_TB.vhd.
 These exercise key generation, encryption, and decryption for all key/block size combinations using the official test vectors.
-These all serve as examples on instantiating the different cipher sizes.
+These also serve as examples on instantiating the different cipher sizes.

 Waveform configuration files (.wcfg) are included for use under Xilinx ISim.